See if any of the following actions are possible and will help.

 If, on the other hand, you feel like you’re not exactly a human until after noon, think about spending your morning doing easier or more mundane tasks and leave a chunk of your afternoon open to really take care of business.

 Every job requires a variety of skills and tasks to get the job done.
 You’ll have to interact with colleagues or clients or strangers, organise, manage, craft.
 Initiate.

 If you’re finding yourself yawning at 2:30 p.m. every day, one of the above categories has probably tired and stressed you out.

 Try to break up your work into categories like “Networking and Communication,” “Planning Ahead,” and “Creative.”

 It might just help you understand what’s using up so much mental energy.
 Consider planning a ‘technology-free’ hour or hours and use that time to do what needs to be done.

-This is essential to achieving what Cal Newport calls “Deep Work” — work periods where we are totally focused and immersed in the task, in a state of flow.
+This is essential to achieving what Cal Newport calls “Deep Work” — work periods where we're totally focused and immersed in the task, in a state of flow.

-Did you know there are supplements that will help manage brain fatigue?
+Did you know there are supplements that'll help manage brain fatigue?
 For more information on those and how planning can help, see Collective-Evolution.com

 Image from 123rf.com